 - Bluehost is extremely affordable and they offer cheap web hosting.
 You can have a blog of your own and the only real expense you need to pay is the hosting which starts at just US$3.49 per month.

 - You will appear much more professional to readers, potential clients, and so on if you are self-hosted on Bluehost than being on Blogger.

 - Bluehost offers a guarantee in case you decide that blogging is just not for you.

 So let’s begin!

-Step 2: Choose your plan
+Step 2: Choose Your Plan

-To receive the cheapest price to start a blog, then choosing the “Basic” plan is really all you need.
+To get the cheapest price to start a travel blog, then choosing the “Basic” Plan is really all you need.
 It’s only $3.49 per month through our link (due upfront in full) if you sign up for 36 months.
 If you sign up for a 24 month plan, then the price is $4.45 per month.
 Or for a 12 month plan, then the price is $4.95 per month.
 If you are unsure about blogging, we suggest you sign up for the 12 month plan as this is still a great price and very affordable for one year of blogging.

 The basic plan is all you really need for now, so skip the Plus and Prime Pro plans as they are more expensive, and when you’re just staring up, you don’t the extra space.
 You can always change it later to a different plan if you want to, and just pay the difference.

 Step 3: Check To See If Your Domain Name Is Available